BBischof/ESRecsys/pinterest/README.md

 [Shop the Look data set](https://github.com/kang205/STL-Dataset)

 [Wang-Cheng Kang](http://kwc-oliver.com), Eric Kim, [Jure Leskovec](https://cs.stanford.edu/people/jure/), Charles Rosenberg, [Julian McAuley](http://cseweb.ucsd.edu/~jmcauley/) (2019). *[Complete the Look: Scene-based Complementary Product Recommendation.](https://arxiv.org/pdf/1812.01748.pdf)* In Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR'19)

+A copy of the STL dataset is in the directory STL-Dataset.
+The originals can be fetched directly a the github repo above.